dupe-codes/PersonalKnowledgeBase/Source/Admin/PKB_Plans.md

         - Then locally run a script that makes a separate request to the web app to get new quicknotes and adds them to the PKB
 - Incorporate categories to save notes in specific directories
+- When quick note saved, automatically send to github to be rendered and save rendered html
+- Write script that pulls saved, rendered notes and just adds them to filesystem

 ## Fun Subplans
 - Write a live-streaming twitter feed script